jschaf/mccc/battle/hammelburg.md

 Baum planned to cross the Sinn River at Gemünden.
-After enetering the town they took heavy losses, losing 3 tanks to heavy fire. [@Baum1945, page 1]  Baum returned to Langenprozelten to look for another crossing in the North.
+After enetering the town they took heavy losses, losing 3 tanks to heavy fire. [@Baum1945NotesTask, 1]  Baum returned to Langenprozelten to look for another crossing in the North.
 As soon as the convoy started, the lead tank knocked a German Soldier motorcyle rider off his bike.
 After tactical questioning, Baum discovered that the soldier was a